LegioN2004/dotfiles/README.md

 #### LSP stuff

 - [VonHeikemen/lsp-zero.nvim](https://github.com/VonHeikemen/lsp-zero.nvim#you-might-not-need-lsp-zero) - bundles all the boilerplate code req for lsp
   - This lsp-zero repo helped me a lot to setup the LSP for every language I needed, I just need to install the right backend if needed (eg: rust, go, etc) and the correct LSP server itself and everything just works right out of the box.
-Java requires some extra configurations and I have done that too in ftplugin dir.
+Java requires some extra configurations and I have done that too in ftplugin dir, idk about the other languages that needs that type of extra configurations, all of them does need for professional usecases, but Im in the learning stage.
-- [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - A collection of configurations for Neovim's **built-in LSP**
+- [neovim/nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - A collection of configurations for Neovim's **built-in LSP**, required to inject lsp functions in neovim.
 - [onsails/lspkind-nvim](https://github.com/onsails/lspkind-nvim) - VSCode-like **pictograms**
 - [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip) - **Snippet Engine** for Neovim written in Lua
 - [hrsh7th/nvim-cmp](https://github.com/hrsh7th/nvim-cmp) - A **completion engine** plugin for neovim written in Lua